-Ecology, in coordination with the U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency, has also developed a two-part guidance document aimed at improving the quality and effectiveness of compensatory mitigation in Washington:
+Ecology, in coordination with the U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency, developed a two-part guidance document aimed at improving the quality and effectiveness of compensatory mitigation in Washington.
+Part 1 of this guidance was updated in 2021:

-- Wetland Mitigation in Washington State-Part 1: Agency Policies and Guidance (Version 2)11 (Ecology et al., 2021).
-Part 1 outlines the agencies' requirements and expectations for compensatory mitigation. - 3.
-Wetland Mitigation in Washington State-Part 2: Developing Mitigation Plans (Version 1) 12 (Ecology et al., 2006).
+- Wetland Mitigation in Washington State-Part 1: Agency Policies and Guidance (Version 2)16 (Ecology et al., 2021).
+Part 1 outlines the agencies' requirements and expectations for compensatory mitigation. - Wetland Mitigation in Washington State-Part 2: Developing Mitigation Plans (Version 1)17 (Ecology et al., 2006).
 Part 2 provides technical information on preparing plans for compensatory mitigation.